 Read More >

-James McCormack is a Physical Therapist who specialises in knee, foot & ankle injuries. www.james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-The money earned from this helps us to create free-to-read content without affecting the price of the knee braces or products we recommend.
+James McCormack is a Physical Therapist specialising in knee, foot & ankle injuries. www.james-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Earnings from this are used to create free-to-read content without affecting the price of the knee braces or products we recommend.

-We recommend the United Orhto Fractured Patella knee brace, a full-length complete knee immobilizer.
-The long length of the knee brace is important to help to keep the knee still.
-Shorter braces, while more comfortable and less cumbersome, will still allow some movement and so are not recommended.
+We recommend the United Orhto Fractured Patella knee brace, a full-length, complete knee immobilizer.
+The long length of the knee brace is vital to help to keep the knee still.
+Shorter braces, while more comfortable and less cumbersome, will still allow some movement and are not recommended.

 This brace is recommended to be worn with an undersleeve for better comfort and to prevent any rubbing and irritation of the skin.